Mahiethan/Detect-Optimise-Passes-for-Data-Structs/tests/AoS/OptimisationTests/StructPeeling+Splitting/structSplittingNotes.md

 The main target data structures for struct splitting are:
 1) AoS data structures used as function arguments
 2) AoS data structures that uses a struct that contains a pointer field, which could make it a recursive struct.
+3) Dynamic, locally declared AoS (declared using `malloc()/calloc()`)

 In LLVM-IR, there is no reliable way to determine the type of a ptr.
 This means that it would be difficult to identify whether a struct contains a ptr to itself thus we cannot identify any recursive structs confidently.

 Therefore, it was decided that any structs that contain a ptr field element could possibly be recursive so struct splitting should be applied to it instead of struct peeling.

 A disadvantage of this optimisation is that the size of the 'hot' data structure is increased by a pointer size [1], since the 'cold' fields are accessed using a pointer stored in the 'hot' struct.
 This mean that the performance improvement will come at a cost of increased memory consumption.

+It could be said that struct splitting is more superior to struct peeling, since it can be applied to all types structs, without any constraints.
+However, this optimisation is not as effective as struct peeling, due to the overhead caused by introducing pointers and the need to reference and dereference from it [1, pg 3].
+Ultimately, it was decided to utilise both optimisations so the benefits of struct peeling can be seen as well as being able to make optimisations available to all types of AoS data structures using struct splitting.

 # References